José Figueres Ferrer: Second term as President (1953–1958)

 In 1953, Figueres created the Partido Liberación Nacional (PLN), the most successful party in Costa Rican political history, and was returned to power in 1953.
 He has been considered to be the most important political figure in Costa Rica's history.

 During his various terms in office he nationalized the banking system and contributed to the construction of the Pan-American Highway that goes across Central America.
 He promoted the private industry sector and stimulated the national industry sector.
 He succeeded in energizing the country's middle class creating a strong buffer between the upper and lower classes.

 What most alarmed U.S. officials was Figueres's material and moral support for the Caribbean Legion, even though Figueres had obviously lost interest in the Legion after he gained power.
 But Figueres still criticized U.S. support for the dictators, going so far as to boycott the 1954 inter-American meeting because it was held in Caracas, where President of Venezuela Marcos Pérez Jiménez, a military ruler, held sway.

 Figueres happily cooperated with North American military plans.
 After the United States established the School of the Americas in the Panama Canal Zone to train Latin American officers in Anti-Communist techniques, more Costa Rican "police" graduated from the School between 1950 and 1965 than did officers of any other hemispheric nation except Nicaragua.

+In 1957 Figueres was the subject of an assassination attempt by Cuban exiles, including Herminio Díaz García, who were operating under the orders of Nicaraguan dictator Luis Somoza Debayle and Dominican dictator Rafael Trujillo.
+Three days after their arrival they were arrested by Costa Rican authorities as they were staking out the Presidential Palace.
+Once captured they confessed to the authorities that Trujillo had promised them $200,000 and further aid to overthrow Batista in exchange for their services.
+They received a six month prison sentence.